Vasissualiyp/qr-code-stl-gen/README.md

 - `extrude_qr_code_from_image(image_path, output_path, image_size_mm, extrusion_depth_mm)`: Generates and extrudes a QR code from an image file.

 Ensure that the configuration file is correctly specified and all required libraries are installed before running the script.

+### Contributions

+If you need additional features beyond URL-based QR code generation, feel free to request them or contribute by adding them yourself.
+Pull requests are welcome!